veronicahyeyoon/ackleyfunction/README.md

 - Example 3D graph of ackley function plotted

 #### optimal minimal point generator
-- Optimal minimal point found by looping randomly generated x,y points and saving the [x,y,z] yielding the minimum z values.
-Output images of minima on the graph saved in graphimages folder.
+- Uses a for loop that generates 5 random points and adds it to the points previously randomly generated.
+Appends the points to an empty list defined outside the loop.
+Takes the list and checks the z value of each x,y values, if z value is smaller than previous, defines it as a new minimum z, if not, returns nothing.
+Takes each redefined new minimum z and plots a 3D figure of it.
+Saves each figure in graphimages.

 #### save as video
 - All output images in graphimages outputted as a single mp4 video.
-Can now visually track point on graph moving towards (0,0,0)!
+Can now visually track point on graph moving towards (0,0,0).

 ### the end

 p.s.
-if you enjoy reading (and even if you don't) you should read arnold lobel's mouse soup <3
+book recs: arnold lobel's mouse soup <3